-This was a perfect opportunity to experiment outdoors, to create & design, problem solve, & construct with natural materials.
-In doing so Minnie (3yrs) was able to explore & adapt her thinking, & independently create a home for nature.
+This was a perfect opportunity to experiment outdoors, & develop problem solve skills while constructing with natural materials.
+My 3 year old was able to explore & adapt her thinking as she independently created a home for wildlife.

 She requested help to build the initial structure, so we collected the larger branches to create a frame, before she set to work building the rest of the hedgehog house by adding smaller branches & twigs over the top.

 We've recently cleared our butterfly garden ready for the winter, & this structure is now nestling in the corner ready for any visitors to stop by.
-Our neighbours have small spaces under their fencing so any hedgehogs have easy access to roam between gardens & hopefully find Minnie's new build.
+Our neighbours have small spaces under their fences so any hedgehogs can easily roam between gardens & hopefully find their new Hedgehog House.

-She wanted to add a sign just to make sure the hedgehogs knew where to head for, so she asked me to scribe for her & then added her text above.
+We added a sign just to make sure the hedgehogs knew where to head for.

-She then positioned her sign & the hedgehog house was complete!
+We added the sign & our hedgehog house was complete!

-We're looking forward to seeing who visits over the next few weeks, in fact Minnie is checking daily!
+We're looking forward to seeing who visits over the next few weeks.